 Yusuf Jeffers

-How to do it: Stand with feet hip-width apart, holding kettlebell in left hand.
+in a ton of different ways.
+To get started, try this beginner kettlebell workout: Stand with feet hip-width apart, holding kettlebell in left hand.
 Shift weight to right foot, lifting left foot off the floor.
 Hinge at the hips by sending butt straight back, torso lowering toward floor and left leg lifting behind you.
 Keep kettlebell close to body, and core tight with back flat.
 Drive through right foot to stand up, extending hips.
 Repeat.
 Then switch sides.

 3. Split-Stance Deadlift to Bent-Over Row